How to Add Keywords to Photos in Lightroom Classic

 • Location: if your shoot is mainly in the area, you can apply some general location keywords to the entire shoot.

 • Style: capture the type or style of shoot.
-For example, I tag all engagement shoots with a single keyword.
+For example, I tag all engagement shoots with a keyword.

 2. Keyword Multiple Images Simultaneously